-On October 23, 2018, voters authorized the district to undertake a \$34,077,420 capital project with a 69% majority voting in favor.
+On October 23, 2018, voters authorized the District to undertake a \$34,077,420 capital project with a 69% majority voting in favor.
 Major items in this project include a redesign of the O'Rourke Middle School entrance to enhance safety & security, a renovated auditorium at the High School, and the construction of a new transportation facility.
-The bulk of the construction associated with this project is scheduled to begin during the 2020 and 2021 calendar years.
-The District issued \$2,500,000 bond anticipation notes on June 25, 2019 as the first borrowing against this authorization.
-The Notes are being issued, along with \$306,815 available funds of the District, to redeem and renew \$2,500,000 bond anticipation notes maturing June 25, 2020 and provide \$20,000,000 in new monies for the aforementioned purpose.
-Future borrowings will be pursuant to construction cash flow needs.
+The District issued bond anticipation notes on June 25, 2019 as the first borrowing against this authorization.